Esri/jsapi-resources/TROUBLESHOOTING.md

 *	Get a screenshot of the full error message
 *	Narrow down the JS Maps SDK version where the break occurred

+Also, confirm the [browserslist](https://github.com/browserslist/browserslist) is not supporting older versions of browsers that you don't need.
+This may be in the framework or bundler's documentation.

 **Problem 3:** Error loading a .wasm or .woff file.

 _Potential Resolution:_ Configure your web server with the correct MIME types.
 See [example](https://developers.arcgis.com/javascript/latest/install-and-set-up/#web-server-hosting-configuration).

 ## Bundler/Framework issues
-Bundlers and frameworks do occasionally have their own bugs.
+Bundlers and frameworks oftentimes have their own bugs that are unrelated to the JS Maps SDK.
 If you are working with a major framework or bundler, they have very active communities.
-Searching for the error message using a general internet search is typically the fastest way to get information and hints.
+Searching for the error message using a general internet search, or going to the respective repository, is typically the fastest way to get information and hints.
 * Configuration issues
 * Component issues
 * Syntax errors
 * Life-cycle problems

 #### Example Bundler/Framework issues
-We do come across bugs in module bundlers and frameworks that are unrelated to the JS Maps SDK.
 Sometimes these bugs have already been documented.
-Sometimes, we recommend you open an issue on the framework or bundler repository, that’s where many examples of these issues can be found, for example:
+Depending on the bug, we might recommend you open an issue on the framework or bundler repository.
+Examples of these issues can be found here:

 *	Angular issues: https://github.com/angular/angular-cli/issues
 *	React issues: https://github.com/facebook/react/issues